 Frequently Asked Questions

 Mutations are changes in the DNA of some cancer cells that can be targeted with certain therapies.
-This study is focusing on two specific mutations that have been called, MSI-H or dMMR and BRAF V600E.
-If you are not sure whether your cancer has these mutations, the study team will run some tests to confirm before you participate.
+BRAF V600E is a mutation found in some patients with mCRC.
+Mutations or deficiencies in the DNA repair mechanisms are known as microsatellite high (MSI-H) and/or deficient mismatch repair (dMMR).
+If you are not sure whether your cancer has these changes in the DNA, the study team will run some tests to confirm before you participate

 An intravenous (IV) infusion is a needle attached to a bag that holds the study drug (pembrolizumab), delivering the drug into the vein.